 This study aims to address that gap by analyzing the distribution of study groups across various education levels in Bojonegoro Regency.
-Specifically, it evaluates the statistical distribution of school group data, tests for normality using the Kolmogorov-Smirnov method, and performs clustering using the Kernel Kalgorithm implemented Means via RapidMiner.
+Specifically, it evaluates the statistical distribution of school group data, tests for normality using the Kolmogorov-Smirnov method, and performs clustering using the Kernel K-Means algorithm implemented via RapidMiner.
 The algorithm's performance is evaluated using the Average Within Cluster Distance and the Elbow method.